openhive-network/devportal/_tutorials-javascript/reblogging_post.md

 There is a line in the error log indicating "Account has already reblogged this post" indicating exactly that.
 This process can be run until a positive result is found.

 It should be noted that reblogging a post does not create a new post on the blockchain but merely shares the post to whomever is following the user doing the reblog.
 Along with `reblogging` the `custom_json` broadcast operation also includes options for following users and editing blog content.
-More information on how to use the `broadcast` operation and options surrounding the operation can be found on the Steem [Devportal](https://developers.steem.io/apidefinitions/#apidefinitions-broadcast-ops-comment)
+More information on how to use the `broadcast` operation and options surrounding the operation can be found on the Hive [Devportal](https://developers.hive.io/apidefinitions/#apidefinitions-broadcast-ops-comment)

 ## To run this tutorial